gokaran-dev/FIFO/README.md

 - Implementation of an asynchronous FIFO to handle different clock domains.
 - Additional testbenches and verification.
-- Possible integration with other modules like UART or DSP blocks.
+- Possible integration with other modules like UART.

 ---